elk-audio/elk-docs/documents/elk_examples_overview.md

 Plugin binaries built to run natively on the ARM-based Elk Pi are included in the development image for those boards.

+**Note:** In our Open Stage Control template, the address for the JX10 synth is easily changed: enable editing, click on the "JX-10 ELK CONTROLLER"-title, and then, in the 'osc'-section of the editor, set the 'address' field to "/parameter/your_synth_name", instead of the current "/parameter/jx10".

 ## MDA JX10 VST3 Example

 This example requires the following files: